 I heard that in order to lose weight I need to cut out most/all carbs.
 Is that true?

-No. In order for you to meet any sort of nutritional/health related goal, we recommend meeting with our Registered Dietitian, Allison, to determine your personal needs.
+No. In order for you to meet any sort of nutritional/health related goal, we recommend meeting with a registered dietitian to determine your personal needs.

-In our experience, we can surely say that cutting out the majority of anything is unsustainable and while you may experience some results in the short term with macronutrient “cutting”, you will not be able to keep up with that lifestyle long term.
+In our experience, cutting out the majority of anything is usually unsustainable.
+While you may experience some results in the short term, it will likely be challenging to keep up with that lifestyle long term and sustain your results.

-We believe in a balanced, sustainable diet consisting of whole foods, lean proteins, healthy fats, and low glycemic index carbohydrates.
+We believe in a balanced, sustainable diet consisting of real foods, lean proteins, heat healthy fats, and complex carbohydrates.
 This philosophy is reflected in every one of our menu items here at fit-flavors.